How to apply

 - Alternatively request a prospectus online and all the information you need will be posted to you

-To apply online go to the page with details of your chosen course and follow the instructions.
+Please apply online: go to the page with details of your chosen course and follow the instructions.

 What happens next?

-Once we have received your application we will acknowledge it via email or post.
+Once we have received your application we will acknowledge it via email.
 We will then invite you and your parent/guardian to an interview and presentation, this will give you the opportunity to discuss your application further.

 After the interview, if you are successful, a letter of offer will be sent to you.
 This will either be: